rkharris12/fpga_bitcoin_miner/README.md

 # fpga_bitcoin_miner
-Stratum mining client with support for CPU and FPGA mining.
+Stratum Bitcoin mining client with support for CPU and FPGA mining.
 FPGA implementation of Sha256d for the Pynq-Z2 board.
 ## Requirements
 Standard Python modules